huats-club/oscstarterkit/tutorial8/tutorial8.md

 ## Identifying OSC Commands in Reaper

-In this tutorial we are using the *Action List* in **Reaper**.
+In this tutorial, we are using the *Action List* in **Reaper**.
 In Reaper, the *Action List* is a comprehensive catalogue of commands and functions that you can execute within the softwaer.
 It covers basic features such as playback controls to complex scripting operations.

 To view *Action List* navigate to `Actions -> Show action list...`